 A sweeping majority of citizens support Obama’s initiative to install new gun laws in the US, a new Gallup poll reveals.
 Two thirds go as far as supporting restrictions likely to usher heated debate between Democrats and Republicans in Congress.

+A ban is a major point of division between Democrats and Republicans which is likely to usher heated confrontation in Congress.When given a chance to have their say on each of nine key proposals, made by US president Barack Obama, most respondents supported all nine.
+Interestingly, none of the participants knew they had actually been walked through the presidential proposals.
 The strongest 'thumbs-up' was for the requirement for criminal background checks for all gun sales – 91 per cent of Americans say it's necessary.
 Eighty-two per cent believe the government should spend more on mental health programs for youth.
 Almost the same number of people – 79 per cent – say police officers and first responders should receive much better training to know what to do in cases of active armed attacks.

 When asked to prioritize between gun laws and school security/mental health measures, most Gallup respondents still opted for the latter.